solo-io/workshops/gloo-edge/README.md

 ### Deploy Services

-In this step you will expose two services to the outside world using Gloo Edge.
+In this step, you will expose two services to the outside world using Gloo Edge.

-First, let's deploy the **httpbin** service. `httpbin` is an open source application useful to debug routing, headers in requests and responses, status codes, and so on.
+First, let's deploy the **httpbin** service. `httpbin` is an open-source application useful to debug routing, headers in requests and responses, status codes, and so on.
 The public online version of it can be found at [httpbin.org](https://httpbin.org).

 Begin by creating a namespace and then deploy the service.